List of honours dedicated to Raoul Wallenberg: Poland

-A plaque commemorating Wallenberg was unveiled in downtown Warsaw on the occasion of naming a city street after him.
+A plaque commemorating Wallenberg was unveiled in the centre of Warsaw on the occasion of naming a city street after him.
 The unveiling ceremony was part of commemorations marking the 73rd anniversary of the start of the Warsaw Ghetto Uprising.

 Peru

-A memorial to his name was made in 2013 in the capital city of Lima.
+A memorial to his name was established in 2013 in the capital city of Lima.
 Taking the form of a park, it is situated on the coast of the San Miguel District.

 Russia

 A memorial to him stands in the courtyard of the Russian Rudomino Library of Foreign Languages in Moscow.
 In Saint Petersburg, the Institute of Special Pedagogy and Psychology bears Wallenberg's name.

 Slovakia

-A memorial to his name was made in the capital city of Bratislava.
+A memorial to his name was created in the capital city of Bratislava.
 It is situated on the junction of Skarniclova and Zamocka street.

 Sweden

 In 2001, a memorial was created in Stockholm to honor Wallenberg.
 It was unveiled by King Carl XVI Gustaf, at a ceremony attended by then UN Secretary General Kofi Annan and his wife Nane Maria Annan, Wallenberg's niece.
 At the unveiling, King Carl XVI Gustaf said Wallenberg is "a great example to those of us who want to live as fellow humans".
 Kofi Annan praised him as "an inspiration for all of us to act when we can and to have the courage to help those who are suffering and in need of help".
 The memorial's design (see photo) has been considered inappropriate by some critics.

 A Memorial to Raoul Wallenberg was erected near the Haga Church (Hagakyrkan) in Gothenburg, Sweden.
 It is a 2.45 meter high monument, made partly of graphic concrete and partly of bronze, and it was created by Charlotte Gyllenhammar of Stockholm, Sweden.
-It was unveiled on May 25 of 2007 by the UN Secretary-General Kofi Annan.
+It was unveiled on 25 May of 2007 by the UN Secretary-General Kofi Annan.

 In 2005, Wallenberg was awarded the Illis quorum.